akshay-hake/VehicleParkingSystem/README.md

 # VehicleParkingSystem
-Web application for Vehicle Parking using JSP and MySQL Database.
+Web application for Vehicle Parking using MySQL Database and java server pages(jsp).

 There are two web apps: 1] for Driver(Employee or Visitor)       2] for Administrator